34r7h/vrqc-wordpress/README.md

 ##Features
 * Uses a modern JSON RESTful API
-* Communicates with the Wordpress back-end via HTTP.get() requests
+* Communicates with the Wordpress back-end via $http.get() requests

 ##Basic API Request
 The following code can be used in any controller ($scope), directive (scope), or service (what.ever).